On this page

 Children cannot be placed on waiting lists until an application has been made.

-Waiting lists close termly - further details about staying on lists longer can be found on the
+Waiting lists close termly - further details about waiting lists can be found on the waiting list page.

 Junior school applications